1. Full Date of Act

 Researcher

-The above is a translation of a German summary of the original Latin text both of which can be found in the cited source.
-The original can be found in the City-Archive of Speyer.
+The above is a translation of a German summary of the original Latin text both of which can be found in the cited source. *Burgmann (literally: 'man-of-the-castle' was a title of nobility.

 1. Full Date of Act